pathtofile/etw_watcher/README.md

 # FAQ
 ## Is This Acceptable use for the free-tier GitHub Actions?
-In theory, this could be used with either your own private runners, OR the free tier GitHub Actions which are controler and run by GitHub themselves.
+In theory, this could be used with either your own private runners, OR the free tier GitHub Actions which are controlled, automatically updated, and run by GitHub themselves.

 The Acceptable Use Policy of GitHub actions is here: https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-additional-product-terms#5-actions-and-packages
 It States: